A Model Framework That Integrates Community and Clinical Systems for the Prevention and Management of Obesity and Other Chronic Diseases

-Obesity now affects 35 percent of men, 40 percent of women, and 17 percent of 2- to 19-year-old children and adolescents in the United States.
+Obesity now affects 35 percent of men, 40 percent of women, and 17 percent of 2- to 19-year-old children and adolescents in the United States (Flegal et al., 2016; Ogden et al., 2016).
 Neither clinical nor environmental changes alone are sufficient to address a problem of this magnitude.
-We propose here a framework that integrates clinical and community systems to prevent and manage obesity (Figure 1).
+We propose here a framework that integrates clinical and community systems to prevent and manage obesity (Figure 1) (Dietz et al., 2015).

 The figure illustrates the tight linkages among family and individual engagement and empowerment, care delivery, and community systems.
 The tight linkages result from integrated clinical and community systems that serve to engage and empower patients and their families to optimize health outcomes.
 The interlocking systems influence and are influenced by the broader context of population health, where national, state, and local policies shape supportive environments and choices.
 Training and education are included in the outer ring because the knowledge and skill set of health care and community-based professionals determine the effectiveness of the integrated system.
 Health equity, also included in the outer ring, is a priority that influences all health outcomes, especially because obesity disproportionately affects ethnic minorities.
 Successful implementation of the model addresses health equity at every level of the framework.
 Success will be measured by metrics that are acceptable and agreed on by all the parties included in the model.
 Because integration requires partnerships and collaboration, measures should also determine the success of these interactions.